fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-task-intro.md

 * Task `ehealth-task-responsible` references the one or more CareTeam attached to the CarePlan
 * Task `ehealth-restriction-category` is a coding that can be used to restrict access to the task, for instance restricting a task so only CareTeam members involved in monitoring measurements can access it
 * Task `priority` set to `routine`
-* Task `focus` references the ProcedureRequest for the missing measurement
+* Task `focus` references the ServiceRequest for the missing measurement

 ### Use of Task for unexpected measurement
 In case the eHealth Infrastructure detects a measurement submission at unexpected or odd time compared to the measurement regime, it creates a Task where: